Empresses of China — Ultimate Introduction to Imperial Harems of Ancient China

-Wife of Kublai Khan, smart and decisive, and contributed to assisting her husband to compete and win the throne of the Mongol Empire.
+The wife of Kublai Khan, very smart and decisive, and contributed to assisting her husband to compete and win the throne of the Mongol Empire.

-Afterward, she was nominated as the empress and had a grand coronation ceremony, and supported Kublai Khan established the Yuan Dynasty as a benevolent queen and a smart politician.
+Afterward, she was nominated as the empress and had a grand coronation ceremony, and supported Kublai Khan in establishing the Yuan Dynasty as a benevolent queen and a smart politician.